 Last year’s Christmas was not a traditional one.
 Instead of celebrating the holidays at home next to the big Christmas tree, we went to Vietnam instead.
-We started off in the north of the country, in the capital Hanoi to be more specific, and ended our Christmas travel in Ho Chi Minh before going back to Shanghai.
+We started off in the north of the country and ended our Christmas travel in Ho Chi Minh before going back to Shanghai.
 If you want to get the most out of your stay in Vietnam and you want to see the country’s most notable destinations in 10 days, we suggest this route:

 Start your journey in Hanoi and try to stay there for about two days.
 This should be enough time to appreciate everything the city has to offer.
 After having visited the capital, a trip to what is probably Vietnam’s most popular destination should definitely be added to your list: Halong Bay.
 We recommend you to stay there for another two days.
 Then continue south to Danang and Hoi An, Vietnam’s well-preserved ancient town listed as UNESCO World Heritage.
 Finally, end your trip in the country’s largest city, Ho Chi Minh.
 That being said, here is how we spent our first four days in Vietnam!

 4 days in Hanoi and Halong Bay

 When in Hanoi, you should definitely check out the Presidential Palace.
 Originally built for the French Governor-General of Indochina in the beginning of the previous century, this building now hosts official government meetings.
 While the palace itself is not open to the public, visitors can walk through this historical example of French Colonial architecture and enjoy the beautiful garden surrounding it.